MicrosoftDocs/sql-docs/docs/relational-databases/policy-based-management/open-condition-dialog-box-dependent-policies-page.md

 Lists the name of each policy that references this current condition.

 **Enabled**
 A check mark indicates that the policy is currently enabled.
-Is blank if the policy is not enabled.
+Is blank if the policy isn't enabled.

 **History**
 Select the View History hyperlink to display the execution history report.